pebreo/pebreo.github.io/begin/Part2-consciousness-solved.md

 Imagine an AI with a phenomenal self-model, a bottomless memory bank, and an uncanny ability to perceive the world.

 ## Why it's true
+- When you goto sleep you have (mostly) have no memory, senses, or self-awareness

 ## Implications
 -